 Wearable shoe inserts that improve balance

 Balance in humans relies on complex feedback from the senses that govern the body's mechanical stability.
-But with aging and diseases such as diabetes and Parkinson's, sensory function can diminish -- dulling the feedback that keeps healthy people steady on their feet.
+But with aging and diseases such as diabetes and stroke, sensory function can diminish.
+This can dull the feedback that normally keeps healthy people steady on their feet during standing and walking.

-Wyss Institute and Boston University researchers have discovered that random and subtle vibrations, too gentle to be felt, can improve the sensory system and may restore stability.
-Devices in shoes can deliver these vibrations, essentially "jazzing" up the foot's sensory experience and boosting nerve cell sensitivity to external signals.
+Wyss Institute and Boston University researchers have discovered that random vibrations, too gentle to be felt, can improve the sensory feedback system and may restore stability through a mechanism known as "stochastic resonance".
+By incorporating vibrating elements in insoles and footwear, it has been shown that stochastic resonance improves balance and gait.

 How it works

 Mechanical actuators, designed to be inserted into any type of footwear, are embedded into the insoles.
 A signal generator and a small battery are also integrated within the insole to provide sensory enhancement stimulation to the user's feet.
 A smart phone app controls the stimulation level and can inform the user of device status, such as stimulation and battery levels.
 When used by elderly individuals, this sensory enhancement insole could potentially improve their sense of balance and walking stability, which is understood clinically to be related to the risk of falling.
 For diabetics, who suffer from peripheral neuropathy, this kind of device may increase the sensitivity of their feet and might eventually decrease the risk of ulceration.

 - Improve balance in the elderly, futher resulting in fewer falls, a more active lifestyle with greater independence, lower cost of care, improved quality of life

 - Reduce the incidence of foot ulcers in diabetic patients